iron-software/tutorials/IronPdf/Docker/HtmlToPdf/README.md

 ## Steps for the Docker with Windows container:
   * Switch the Docker to Windows containers:
-Use the menu item 'Switch to Windows containers...' from the Docker Desktop or the next command
+Use the menu item 'Switch to Windows containers...' from the [Docker Desktop][4] or the next command
 ```
 C:\Program Files\Docker\Docker>DockerCli.exe -SwitchWindowsEngine
 ```